jj5/kickass-crypto/README.md

 ## Data size limits

-Before data is encrypted it is encoded as JSON and then compressed.
 After data is encoded as JSON it is limited to a configurable maxlimum length.

 The config constant for the maximum JSON encoding length is `CONFIG_ENCRYPTION_DATA_ENCODING_LIMIT`.